-A website is one of (if not the most) important piece of digital real estate you will ever own.
-Yet, so many business founders do not understand what a website can actually do for you and your business.
+A website is one of (if not) the most important pieces of digital real estate you will ever own.
+Yet, so many business founders do not understand what a website can actually do for them and their business.
 Think of your website as your very own digital home.
-It's an online space you own that can introduce your brand to your target consumers, and provide them with more product insights than anywhere else online.
+It’s an online space you own that can introduce your brand to your target consumers, and provide them with more product insights than anywhere else online.

 In fact, a SurveyMonkey survey found that although 26% of consumers don’t trust companies without a website, 45% of small businesses still don’t have one.
 Better yet, more brands than not have websites that are outdated, unprofessional, slow-loading, and not mobile-friendly.
 These problems risk making your brand look suspicious and untrustworthy.